-We share these views and consider that our draft rule facilitates sharing of concessional finance benefits with consumers, as agreed and documented by the GFB and transmission and distribution NSPs.

-Additional regulatory guidance in Chapter 6 of the NER (Economic Regulation of Distribution Services), in addition to Chapter 6A of the NER (Economic Regulation of Transmission Services), would contribute to the achievement of the NEO by promoting outcomes for consumers and economic efficiency through providing clarity and transparency in regulatory arrangements that will enable market participants and investors to make efficient investment decisions.
+Stakeholders broadly supported the draft rule, which proposed the concessional finance agreement framework extending to both distribution and transmission networks.
+Origin, the CEFC, ENA, Transgrid and the AER all noted their support for extending the rule to distribution in their submissions to the draft determination, citing similar benefits as above.38 We share these views and consider that our final rule facilitates the sharing of concessional finance benefits with consumers, as agreed and documented by the GFB and TNSPs/DNSPs.
+Additional regulatory guidance in Chapter 6 of the NER (Economic Regulation of Distribution Services), in addition to Chapter 6A of the NER (Economic Regulation of Transmission Services), contributes to the achievement of the NEO by promoting outcomes for consumers and economic efficiency through providing clarity and transparency in regulatory arrangements that will enable market participants and investors to make efficient investment decisions.